 Sandipan Ghosh | Ranthambhore National Park, Rajasthan

 The mating rituals of big cats were shrouded in mystery for the longest time, as they usually pick secluded regions within dense forests for mating.
 Tigers can mate at any time of the year.
 Before they enter the oestrus phase, female tigers mark their territory with urine that leaves a distinct smell, thereby signalling to the male.
 Once they are in heat, they call out to the male tigers using vocal cues such as roars and moans.
-Courtship rituals involve both the sexes moving around in circles and growling at each other.
+Courtship rituals involve both sexes moving around in circles and growling at each other.
 Sometimes territories of a few tigers can overlap, leading to a fight between the males for mating rights over a female.
 Once a male approaches, there is a courtship of sorts where they vocalise even more, lick and smell each other, and rub bodies against each other.
 When the female is ready, she will lay on the ground and present herself for mounting.
 The male tiger then approaches the female to initiate mating.
-To increase the chance of fertilisation, over the next few days they mate many times over, sometimes as frequently as once every 5-7 minutes.
+To increase the chance of fertilisation, over the next few days, they mate many times over, sometimes as frequently as once every 5-7 minutes.
 Tigers mate with several partners during their lifetime.
 Tiger cubs are raised solely by their mothers.

 Shiva Kumar | Valparai, Tamil Nadu

 Not ones to turn away from commitment, Great Indian Hornbills form monogamous pairs and breed between the months of January and April.
 Males engage in aerial casque-butting to weed out competition.
 The winner gets to woo the female by presenting her with fruits.
-Males also call out to their potential mate using a loud 'kok' sound.
-The couple then look for a suitable nesting site within hollows of large trees.
+Males also call out to their potential mates using a loud 'kok' sound.
+The couple then looks for a suitable nesting site within hollows of large trees.
 Once they find the right spot, they monitor the area for a few days to ensure it is safe.
 The female builds a nest within the hollow and moves in, sealing the cavity using faecal matter.
 Only a small opening is left through which the male brings her food.
 Female hornbills lay a clutch of one or two eggs which are incubated for about 40 days.
 Chicks develop within these sealed nests, and stay on with their parents, only to leave when they become independent.

 Soham Chakraborty | Malda, West Bengal